Jingning-Zhang/PROSPER/README.md

 install.packages(c('optparse','bigreadr','readr','stringr', 'caret', 'SuperLearner', 'glmnet', 'MASS', 'Rcpp', 'RcppArmadillo', 'inline', 'doMC', 'foreach'))
 ```

-## Using PRS-epr
+## Using PROSPER

-There are two scripts `PRS-epr.R` and `tuning_testing.R`.
+There are two scripts `PROSPER.R` and `tuning_testing.R`.
 The first one is used to get solutions from all tuning parameters setting, and then the second one is used to perform tuning/testing and get the final ensembled PRS.
 The parameters are explained in this section.
 At the end of this README file, there is a toy example, including example codes and results.

 `
-PRS-epr.R --PATH_package --PATH_out --FILE_sst --pop --lassosum_param --chrom --Ll --Lc --verbose --NCORES
+PROSPER.R --PATH_package --PATH_out --FILE_sst --pop --lassosum_param --chrom --Ll --Lc --verbose --NCORES
 `

 `